Roll it out without touching your training stack.

 To managers

-“This gives you a role-level read on how your team actually uses AI, and it produces the Article 4 evidence for you.
-It’s about 15 minutes per person a cycle, and it’s not surveillance — you see patterns and gaps to coach around, not a scorecard to punish people with.”
+“This gives you a role-level read on how your team actually uses AI, and it produces the evidence record for you.
+It’s about 15 minutes per person a cycle, and it’s not surveillance: you see patterns and gaps to coach around, not a scorecard to punish people with.”

 To teams